cloudskytian/sugoi-player-deprecated/README.md

 **NOTE**

 Sugoi Player is only tested on the latest 64 bit Windows 10 Pro stable edition (that's my work environment).
-I am very sorry that I don't known wether Sugoi Player works well or not on other platforms.
+I am very sorry that I don't known whether Sugoi Player works well or not on other platforms.
 You have to compile Sugoi Player yourself to get the correct binary files for Linux and macOS.
-The source code is some sort of compatible, you need to change a little bit, but not much I guess.
+The source code is some sort of compatible, but you need to change a little bit.

 ## Downloads